Slag: Emerging applications

 However, high physical and chemical variability across different types of slags results in performance and yield inconsistencies.
 Moreover, stoichiometric-based calculation of the carbonation potential can lead to overestimation that can further obfuscate the material's true potential.
-To this end, some have proposed performing a series of experiments testing the reactivity of a specific slag material (i.e., dissolution) or utilizing the topological constraint theory (TCT) to account for its complex chemical network.
+To this end, some have proposed performing a series of experiments testing the reactivity of a specific slag material (i.e., dissolution) or using the topological constraint theory (TCT) to account for its complex chemical network.

-Environmental impact
+Health and environmental effect

-Slags are transported along with slag tailings to "slag dumps," where they are exposed to weathering, with the possibility of leaching of toxic elements and hyperalkaline runoffs into the soil and water, endangering the local ecological communities.
+Slags are transported along with slag tailings to "slag dumps", where they are exposed to weathering, with the possibility of leaching of toxic elements and hyperalkaline runoffs into the soil and water, endangering the local ecological communities.
 Leaching concerns are typically around non-ferrous or base metal slags, which tend to have higher concentrations of toxic elements.
 However, ferrous and ferroalloy slags may also have them, which raises concerns about highly weathered slag dumps and upcycled materials.

 Dissolution of slags can produce highly alkaline groundwater with pH values above 12.
 The calcium silicates (CaSiO4) in slags react with water to produce calcium hydroxide ions that leads to a higher concentration of hydroxide (OH-) in ground water.
 This alkalinity promotes the mineralization of dissolved CO_{2} (from the atmosphere) to produce calcite (CaCO3), which can accumulate to as thick as 20 cm.
 This can also lead to the dissolution of other metals in slag, such as iron (Fe), manganese (Mn), nickel (Ni), and molybdenum (Mo), which become insoluble in water and mobile as particulate matter.
 The most effective method to detoxify alkaline ground water discharge is air sparging.

-Fine slags and slag dusts generated from milling slags to be recycled into the smelting process or upcycled in a different industry can be carried by the wind, affecting a larger ecosystem.
-It can be ingested, posing a direct health risk to the communities near the plant, mines, and disposal sites.
+Fine slags and slag dusts generated from milling slags to be recycled into the smelting process or upcycled in a different industry (e.g. construction) can be carried by the wind, affecting a larger ecosystem.
+It can be ingested and inhaled, posing a direct health risk to the communities near the plants, mines, disposal sites, etc.

-According to the 2019 International Energy Agency (IEA) report, the iron and steel industry directly contributed 2.6 Gt to global CO2 emissions and accounted for 7% of global energy demand.
-The IEA report and the WSA project a continual increase in demand in the coming years prompting greater efforts to move toward a circular economy.